bigbluebutton/bigbluebutton.github.io/_posts/support/2020-06-16-getting-help.md

 If you have encountered a problem with installing or running your BigBlueButton server, then this section will guide you through systematically narrowing down the source of your problem.

-First, check -- and double-check -- that your server meets the [minimum requirements](/2.2/install.html#minimum-server-requirements).
+First, check -- and double-check -- that your server meets the [minimum requirements](/2.5/install.html#minimum-server-requirements).
 If it does not, then one (or more) of the BigBlueButton components may be failing in unpredictable ways when they encounter a resource constraint (such as insufficient memory).
 Before going further, set up a server that meets (or exceeds) the minimum requirements and try installing again.

 Next, check the output of `sudo bbb-conf --check`.
 The [bbb-conf](/admin/bbb-conf.html) script has a lot of built-in checks to look for configuration errors on a BigBlueButton server.

-If you installed BigBlueButton using the step-by-step instructions, try using the [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) script.
-This script automates much of the [step-by-step](/2.2/install.html#before-you-install) commands to install/upgrade a BigBlueButton server.
+If you installed BigBlueButton using the step-by-step instructions, try using the [bbb-install*.sh](https://github.com/bigbluebutton/bbb-install) script.
+This script automates much of the [step-by-step](/2.5/install.html#before-you-install) commands to install/upgrade a BigBlueButton server.
 Alternatively, try one of the community-sourced Ansible roles.

-**Note:** `bbb-install.sh` cannot automate the configuration of your firewall, so there may still be some manual steps for you to do (read the `bbb-install.sh` docs for more information).
+**Note:** `bbb-install.sh` cannot automate all steps, so there may still be some manual steps for you to do (read the `bbb-install.sh` docs for more information).
 Nonetheless, if your server is on the internet, has a public IP address and a fully qualified domain name (FQDN), such as `bbb.example.com`, then `bbb-instal.sh` can usually install and configure the latest version of BigBlueButton for you in under 15 minutes.

 Next, read through the following documentation:

-1. [Install Guide](/2.2/install.html#before-you-install) (do this even if you have used `bbb-install.sh` as it will help you understand the various components of BigBlueButton)
+1. [Install Guide](/2.5/install.html#before-you-install) (do this even if you have used `bbb-install.sh` as it will help you understand the various components of BigBlueButton)
 2. [Troubleshooting installation issues](/support/troubleshooting.html)
 3. [Troubleshooting recordings](/dev/recording.html#troubleshooting) (if your issue is related to recordings)
 4. [Frequently Asked Questions](/support/faq.html)